Dublin school to defy Government decision to reopen for Leaving Cert students

 Special needs

-Fórsa trade union, which represents more than 12,000 staff in primary and secondary schools throughout the country, including special needs assistants (SNAs) has also written to the Minister seeking a pause on the implementation of the policy to reopen special education schools and special classes.
+Fórsa trade union, which represents more than 12,000 staff in primary and secondary schools throughout the country, including special needs assistants (SNAs) is seeking a pause on the implementation of the policy to reopen special education schools and special classes.

 The union said the Government’s plans were “unrealistic” and advised the Minister that thousands of school staff would be unable to attend work next Monday.